soniathephoenix/sets-count-/README.md

 # sets-count-
-a function to count sets while you workout.
+count your sets while you workout.